Computer Science Summer Work 2026 APCSA (Java) & APCSP (Principles)

 Try not to study in the coffee shop, public places, unless you have to use their internet.
 In those cases, make sure you do use headphones or earbuds.
 Larger earphones or the little ones with cords send the message to passersby that you are plugged in, not available to chat, and "please do not disturb me" mode.

 In class, we write a lot of programs in APCSA-Java a lot.
-We use a variety of IDEs.
+We use a variety of IDEs but mostly stick with CodeHS's interface.

-In APCSP, we have one Python Bootcamp.
+In APCSP, we have two Python coding Units.
 APCSP is a general Computer Science Course.
-We have more units on general CS stuff than some students woudl like.
-It is NOT considered a "programming course" while APCSA is considered a "programming course."
+We have more units on general CS stuff than some students would like.
+APCSP is NOT considered a "programming course" while APCSA is considered a "programming course."

 What to Expect in both APCSA and APCSP?
 In both courses, you are expected to be taking an Advanced Placement course.
 This means you will need to shift your student preparation and thinking from a high school (relatively passive) to a collegiate level (relatively active).